pnkskff/CodeWars-Solutions/README.md

   2. Currently doing 8KYU JS Problems, and eventually transitioning into higher KYUs.

+  3. Naming Convention will be:

+     a.
+Solution Number Name.js

+     b.
+Eventually, will add Kyu Level: Solution Number Kyu Name.js

 II.
 P.R.E.P.
 TECHNIQUE:

   1. P for Parameters - What are the Parameters of the Challenge?